ChristophReich1996/Involution/README.md

 # Involution: Inverting the Inherence of Convolution for Visual Recognition
-Unofficial **PyTorch** reimplementation of the paper [Involution: Inverting the Inherence of Convolution for Visual Recognition](https://arxiv.org/pdf/2103.06255.pdf)
-[CVPR2021] by Duo Li, Jie Hu, Changhu Wang et al.
+Unofficial **PyTorch** reimplementation of the paper [Involution: Inverting the Inherence of Convolution for Visual Recognition](https://arxiv.org/pdf/2103.06255.pdf) by Duo Li, Jie Hu, Changhu Wang et al. published at CVPR 2021.

 ## Example usage
 The 2d involution can be used as a `nn.Module` as follows: